-We also cannot hire or use a third party to offer or give a bribe or a facilitation payment while acting on our behalf or in our name-we will be held responsible for the actions of our suppliers, agents, contractors, consultants and other business partners.
-All third parties used or retained by Dun & Bradstreet must go through the Third Party Engagement onboarding and due diligence process to ensure compliance with our anti-corruption and export controls policies.
+We also cannot hire or use a third party to offer or give a bribe while acting on our behalf or in our name-we will be held responsible for the actions of our suppliers, agents, contractors, consultants and other business partners.
+All third parties used or retained by Dun & Bradstreet must go through the Third Party Engagement onboarding and due diligence process to ensure compliance with our anticorruption and export controls policies.